-- Full cut-off or fully shielded fixtures, set mounting heights as required to effectively control glare, light trespass, and maintain dark skies. - Fixtures and strategies that promote energy conservation. ٠ - ٠ building operation. - • - ٠ should enhance or be an extension of the design intent of the architecture.
+- Full cut-off or fully shielded fixtures, set mounting heights as required to effectively control glare, light trespass, and maintain dark skies. - Fixtures and strategies that promote energy conservation. - Automatic controls systems to eliminate excessive light during non-active hours of site and building operation. - Lighting on the exterior wall immediate to the storefront area which encouraged to help increase Tenant identity and to provide an appropriate level of comfort and rhythm for the pedestrian. - Low-level, down-lighting integrated into the canopy to provide visibility and security.
+The lighting should enhance or be an extension of the design intent of the architecture.